- Vision, Mission, Values and Focus Areas

 Most meetings are held in the Stewart Auditorium at the VanHoose Education Center, 3332 Newburg Road.
 Regular meetings are televised live by Insight Communications and can be seen on Cable Channel 98.
 An interpreter is provided for the hearing impaired.
 Special meetings may be called anytime by the chairman or by written request from three members to the board's secretary.
 Notice of a special meeting is sent to local newspapers and to radio and television stations.

-Agendas are available at board meetings.
+Agendas are available at board meetings and online here.
 You also can get agenda information by calling (502) 485-3342.
 All meetings are open to the public, but the board may hold a closed Executive Session to discuss the purchase of real estate, proposed or pending lawsuits, collective bargaining, or personnel matters.

 The overall responsibility is to oversee the development, operation, and improvement of JCPS.
 Specifically, the board's responsibilities include the following: